Lawrence Eagleburger

 Lawrence Sidney Eagleburger (August 1, 1930 – June 4, 2011) was an American statesman and career diplomat who served briefly as the secretary of state under President George H. W. Bush from December 1992 to January 1993, one of the shortest terms in modern history.
 Previously, he had served in lesser capacities under Presidents Richard Nixon, Jimmy Carter, and Ronald Reagan, and as deputy secretary of state to James Baker under George H. W. Bush.
-Eagleburger is the only career Foreign Service Officer to have served as secretary of state.
-He was also Deputy Assistant Secretary of Defense (international security affairs) from January to May 1973.
-As a career member of the United States Senior Foreign Service, he attained the rank of Career Ambassador on April 12, 1984.
+Eagleburger is the only career Foreign Service officer to have served as secretary of state.
+He was also deputy assistant secretary of defense (for international security affairs) from January to May 1973.
+As a career member of the United States Senior Foreign Service, he attained the rank of career ambassador on April 12, 1984.